fatho/kos-c/README.md

 Thus, in order to prevent such frustrating incidents in the future, `kos-c` was born.

+# Documentation

+There is currently a work-in-progress documentation that can be found [here](http://www.fthorand.de/kos-c/index.html).

 # Language Features

 The language exposes all features that are also available in kOS scripts (unless I forgot some), and even a little more.